-A new augmented reality (AR) experience is available in Main Gallery Two.
-Visitors will get up close to objects from PHM’s collection and hear the voices of those who were involved in strikes during the 1970s and 1980s.
+An augmented reality (AR) experience is available in Main Gallery Two.
+Get up close to objects from PHM’s collection and hear the voices of those who were involved in strikes during the 1970s and 1980s.

-There is also be new gaming interactive exploring the harsh working conditions at the Bryant & May match factory in 1888.
+There is also a gaming interactive in Main Gallery One exploring the harsh working conditions at the Bryant & May match factory in 1888.

 Funded by AIM Biffa Award, developed in collaboration with Manchester Metropolitan University to raise the profile of two important History Makers; Annie Besant and Jayaben Desai.